nandorojo/reanimated-tree-shaking/README.md

 1. Clone the repo
 2. `yarn`
 3. `yarn dev` to view the website locally on `localhost:3000`
-4. `yarn build` to view the bundle size results (it will open automatically in your browser)
+4. `yarn analyze` to view the bundle size results (it will open automatically in your browser)

+   a.
+Be sure to look in the logs at the resulting page sizes:

 ## Question